Egon shot at Revival Vintage Boutique in Hoboken, NJ by Caio Ferreira.

 The success of Egon’s first Stones Throw anthology, 2001’s The Funky 16 Corners, inspired him to found his own label, Now-Again.
 Now-Again’s original mission was to focus on similar reissues of regional American funk and soul.
 Funk bands such as the L.A.
 Carnival, Ebony Rhythm Band, Kashmere Stage Band and Amnesty have seen their music released on the label.
 But, in recent years, Egon has taken Now-Again on a journey across the world, tracking down artists, brokering licenses and issuing anthologies of what he terms “psych-funk” from countries as varied as India (Atomic Forest) Indonesia (Those Shocking Shaking Days), Zambia (Rikki Ililonga and Musi-O-Tunya, WITCH, Ngozi Family, Amanaz etc.), Zimbabwe (Wells Fargo), Ethiopia (Ayalew Mesfin), Nigeria (Wake Up You!), and Iran (Kourosh Yaghmaei).

 Now-Again is largely a reissue label and catalog-management concern, representing a wealth of discographies that range from Nigerian fuzz-funk to Swedish hard rock to Brasilian psychedelia to the jazz, funk, soul and disco that Now-Again is known for.
 Now-Again’s music has been used in film, television, advertising and as samples, and Now-Again represents artists who’ve found their music in Grammy-winning albums (Kaleidoscope, via Beyonce’s “Freedom” on Lemonade) and Oscar-winning films (Boris Gardiner, via Moonlight).
 Also, drawing from these resources of clearable samples, Now-Again also creates “library” releases of music by the likes of producers such as Madlib, Oh No, Maker, Alex Goose and Cook Classics made specifically for television and film use.
 Now-Again does develop new bands, and has issued music by Fabiano do Nascimento, Seu Jorge, Malcolm Catto’s Heliocentrics, the Whitefield Brothers, Karl Hector and The Malcouns, Chop and Dimlite.

-Download A Picture In High Res (Taken by Mr. Mass):
+Download The Picture Above, In High Res (Taken by Mr. Mass):